Chtanicala/Book-Search-Engine/README.md

 - [Questions](#Questions)

 ## Description
-- TThis application allows for the user to create an account and keep track of their book list.
+- This application allows for the user to create an account and keep track of their book list.

 ## Usage
 - Sign up through the sign up form then search the book by title!
--

 ## Contributing
 - Christian Tanicala